Why VERSO Was Created#

 Enablement#

-Creating infrastructure—such as version control systems and CI/CD pipelines—that makes it easy to release and maintain projects.
+• Creating infrastructure makes it easy to release and maintain open source projects.

 Community#

-Hosting events like hackathons, meetups, and showcase sessions to connect people across disciplines.
+• Hosting events like hackathons, conferences, workshops, and meetups sessions to connect people across disciplines.

-Creating communication channels—Slack, mailing lists, forums—where contributors can share ideas and solve problems together.
+• Creating communication channels contributors can share ideas and solve problems together.

 Sustainability#